tjcdev/ml-cheatsheets/CLASSIC_ML.md

 | Highly scalabe; Not sensitive to irrelevant features; Returns a degree of certainty for the answers; | Cannot learn interactions between features |

 ### SVM

+They try to draw a hyper plane (in high dimensional spaces they use the kernel trick) to split the data and give classifications.

 - Adding polynomial features is simple to implement and can work great with all sorts of Machine Learning algorithms (not just SVMs), but at a low polynomial degree it cannot deal with very complex datasets, and with a high polynomial degree it creates a huge number of features, making the model too slow.
 - Fortunately, when using SVMs you can apply an almost miraculous mathematical technique called the kernel trick